jamessimone/apex-async-processor/README.md

 ## Further Examples

 Here's an example lowering the `getLimitToBatch()` amount from 50k to 10k records.
-This could be really useful if the data you're passing in might otherwise blow up the heap size limit, for example.
+This could be really useful if the data you're passing in might otherwise blow up the heap size limit.

 ```java
 public without sharing class LowerLimitAsyncProcessor {